About the Turrill Sculpture Garden

 Katherine Shock that could be used by the public to enhance the local facilities.
 They also enthusiastically supported the idea of showing sculpture by living artists in this setting if funds could be raised for this purpose - you can link to some of the artists who have exhibited above by going to our Sculptors page.

 A local family, who have traded in the area for many years as Shepherd and Woodward, came forward with sponsorship to enable us to build the garden which was constructed by Ian Lattimore of Nor-Lye landscapes.
 Their generosity was motivated by the love of gardening of their aunt, Miss Marjorie Turrill, who lived all her life at 245 Banbury Road, and her sister Betty Venables.
 Betty was a plantswoman, who had to build two gardens from fields on Cumnor Hill, and then again at Cunliffe Close, where she lived for 14 years after being widowed and had a lovely small front and back garden.
-It is called the Turrill Sculpture Garden in their memory.
+It is called the Turrill Sculpture Garden in their memory and we think of Peter and John Venables of Shepherd and Woodward as our Founding Patrons.

 Other people in the area have also been generous in their support which has allowed the garden to become established.
-The 'Forest of Oxford' scheme run by the Oxford City Council have paid for all the planting, which includes plants (with labeling) suitable for growing in North Oxford front gardens so that it can also be used by local residents as a reference garden and there are more details about the plants on the 'Friends' table by the door to the garden in Summertown Library.
+The 'Forest of Oxford' scheme run by the Oxford City Council have paid for all the planting, which includes plants (with labeling) suitable for growing in North Oxford front gardens so that it can also be used by local residents as a reference garden and there are more details about the plants on the link page here.

 In 2014 we were pleased to receive two gifts of sculpture that will remain permanently in the garden, both reminding us of special people.
 'Counterpoint' by Martin Smith is donated by the wife of Colin Robinson in memory of her husband, a gifted photographer.
 'Betty and her Pots' by Christine Burgess donated by Joan Blandino has now found a permanent place to remind us of a much-loved supporter of the garden, Betty Blandino, who was a superb ceramicist.